-EXAMPLE: Budget Items (Administrative costs, legal fees and own labour (work that is performed by the applicant and/c property owners) are not eligible project costs and should not be included.)
+EXAMPLE: Budget Items (Administrative costs, legal fees and own labour (work that is performed by the applicant and/or property owners) are not eligible project costs and should not be included.)

 Labour (contractor) \$ \$

 Shop Supplies \$ \$

 Tiles \$ \$

 Masonry \$ \$

 Signage \$ \$

 Professional Fees \$ \$

 Other \$ \$

 \$

-ΤΟΤΑ \$
+TOTAL \$

-PROPOSED FAÇADE WORK Please fill out if applying for Facade Conservation & Enhancement Incentive OR Building Refresh Incentive .
-Describe the proposed facade work.
+APPENDIX I PROPOSED FAÇADE WORK PROPOSED FAÇADE WORK Please fill out if applying for Facade Conservation & Enhancement Incentive OR Building Refresh Incentive .
+Describe the proposed façade work.
 Examples: restoration of cornices, friezes, parapets, windows, doors, proposed signage and lighting, samples of paint colours (attach additional information sheets if necessary).
-Please fill out if applying for Heritage Conservation Incentive .
-Building must be listed on the Saskatoon Register of Historic Places or on the Built Heritage Database (BHD).
-List the historical architectural elements on the façade and describe how the project will rehabilitate these (attach additional information sheets if necessary).

-Next Step: Once your application has been received, the Program Coordinator will contact you.

-Facade Conservation & Enhancement and Heritage Conservation incentives: applications will be adjudicated by the Adjudication Committee shortly after the intake deadlines.
+Please fill out if applying for Heritage Conservation Incentive.
+Building must be listed on the Saskatoon Register of Historic Places or on the Built Heritage D List the historical architectural elements on the façade and described to the factoric facto information sheets if necessary).
+Next Step: Once your application has been received the Program Coordinator will contact you Facade Conservation & Enhancement and Heritage adjudicated by the Adjudication Committee shortly after the intake deadlines.
 Once the adjudication committee has evaluated the project, you will be notified of the results or contacted for more information.
 You will have up to 24 months from the time of approval to complete your project.
 Building Refresh incentive: applications will be adjudicated by Administration.
 Funding is on a first come, first serve basis.
 You will have 12 months from the time of approval to complete your project.
 Once your project is complete, please submit your receipts and permits to the Program Coordinator and they will inspect the project.
 Upon verification of project completion, the grant will be issued based on actual funds spent.

-Signature of Applicant RETURN APPLICATION TO: Façade Grant Program Coordinator City of Saskatoon, Community Services Departmer 222 3rd Avenue North Saskatoon, SK S7K 0J5 This signature denotes that the building owner is aware of and approves the application.
-Fax: 306-975-7712 Email: facade.program@saskatoon.ca Date saskatoon.ca/facadeprogram
+Signature of Applicant RETURN APPLICATION TO: Signature of Applicant Façade Grant Program Coordinator City of Saskatoon, Community Services Department 222 3rd Avenue North Saskatoon, SK S7K 0J5 This signature denotes that the building owner is aware of and approves the application.
+Fax: 306-975-7712 saskatoon.ca/facadeprogram

-۱t
+Date

+Email: facade.program@saskatoon.ca

-Façade Conservation and Enhancement City of SaskatoonFaçade Conservation and EmilIncentive Adjudication Matrix
+Saskatoon Façade Conservation and Enhancement Incentive Adjudication Matrix